Specifications of Wonder Of The Seas

-Wonder is Royal Caribbean's 5th Oasis-class liner, with sisterships Harmony, Oasis, Allure, and Symphony.
+Wonder OTS is Royal Caribbean Group's 5th Oasis-class liner, with sisterships Harmony, Oasis, Allure and Symphony.
 These are currently the world's biggest passenger liners ever constructed.
 RCCL planned ship's cost per berth to be lower compared to Allure and Oasis.
 Like the sisterships, Wonder OTS has telescoping funnels to be able to sail under bridges.
 Unlike the original/smaller Oasis-class ships, Wonder has no Wonderland Imaginative Cuisine (speciality restaurant) and 150 Central Park (dinner-only speciality restaurant), while the adult-only Solarium complex has a swimming pool and 2 additional whirlpools.

 The following aerial photo shows an Oasis-class vessel (as looked from above).